 1969 – Multiple Bounce Roll [#4]

-Thomas P. Brown’s 1972 article “Diddly Diddles” in Percussive Notes gives us one of the earliest published references to what we now call a dragadiddle.
-He credits their invention, at some previous but unspecified time, to John Davidson of the Buccaneers Drum and Bugle Corps.
+Thomas P. Brown’s 1972 article “Diddly Diddles” in Percussive Notes gives us one of the earliest published references to what we now call a dragadiddle and the Swiss single flammed mill.
+He credits the invention of the dragadiddle, at some previous but unspecified time, to John Davidson of the Buccaneers Drum and Bugle Corps.
 Though not published anywhere I have seen, it has been reported that these were in use in the Air Force Drum and Bugle Corps by 1954, under the name ruffadiddle, which would push their appearance back nearly 20 years.

 1972 – Single Dragadiddle [#35]